Zhouzhuang Water Town - Most Famous Water Town

 - Given Milou Tower's association with Nanshe and, by extension, with the Tongmenghui, it is not surprising that the poems, songs, and anecdotes about Milou Tower spread far and wide across China during the period.

-6. Chengxu Taoist Temple
+6. Visit Chengxu Taoist Temple

 Chengxu Taoist Temple is on Zhongshi Street, just opposite Puqing Bridge, which is situated between Zhenfeng Bridge and Taiping ("Peace") Bridge.

 The temple was originally built between 1086 and 1093 AD during the Song dynasty.
-The temple has since seen several renovations and expansions, so that today, Chengxu Taoist Temple stands as one of the largest and most famous Taoist temples in the region.
+The temple has since seen several renovations and expansions, so today, Chengxu Taoist Temple stands as one of the largest and most famous Taoist temples in the region.

 The temple spans an area of some 1,500 km² (1,800 square yards).
 Its simple but majestic halls include Sanctity Hall (Shengtang) and Doumu (Goddess Mother of the Big Dipper constellation, a reference to Taoist cosmology) Hall, while its pavilions include Yuhuang and Wenchang.